smithy-lang/smithy-swift/smithy-kotlin/design/DESIGN.md

 3. Backwards Compatibility

 This design choice would be a breaking change with the existing `aws-sdk-android` service definitions that are generated.
-The current SDK generates an interface and concrecte client implementation of that interface as proposed here.
+The current SDK generates an interface and concrete client implementation of that interface as proposed here.
 The difference is it generates both synchronous and an asyncronous version.
 The asyncronous version is based on Java's [Future](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Future.html) and uses a thread pool executor to run the request to completion in the background.

 We could provide a generated syncronous API that matches the existing by doing the `runBlocking` call for the consumer but there is little value in doing so.
 The asyncronous version cannot be made to match if we are to support Coroutines though.